Chaoses-Ib/Linux/Kernel/Signals/README.md

 When the kernel switches a process *p* from kernel mode to user mode, it checks the set of unblocked pending signals (`pending & ~blocked`) for *p*.
 However, if the set is nonempty, then the kernel chooses some signal *k* in the set (typically the smallest *k*) and forces *p* to receive signal *k*.[^csapp]

 ## Receiving
-Each signal type has a predeﬁned *default action*, which is one of the following[^csapp]:
+Each signal type has a predefined *default action*, which is one of the following[^csapp]:
 - The process terminates
 - The process terminates and dumps core
 - The process stops (suspends) until restarted by a SIGCONT signal